aaryadevg/CMPG-323-Project-2-35553367/README.md

 - ASP .Net Core
 - Azure
 - REST framework
+- Entity framework
+- Identity framework

 # How to use

-In order to use this API administrators can make use of HTTP clients to send requests to the API
+In order to use this API administrators can make use of the swagger fronted end provided to make requests to the API by clicking the (API Front end)